marvinrosa/react-usos/README.md

 # Using useState

-ErrorApp

-This application is a ErrorApp using useState for simulating a real process when you get information from API or it have an error in how the application shows all data in browser or it is a correct way for that reason it is not showing nothing.
+ProductApp

+This application is a ProductApp, the way you work with json objects, add information dynamic. it is an easy app but sometime it hards work with that

+- spread Operator
+- Json objects
+- get data
+- show data

 ### Deployment in local Stage: